martham93/python-setup/_posts/courses/earth-analytics-python/01-science-toolbox/set-up-your-python-earth-analytics-envrionment/2018-02-05-setup-02-how-to-access-and-use-shell-to-setup-a-working-directory.md

 ```

-<i class="fa fa-star"></i> **Data Tip:**
-Notice that you are creating an easy to read directory name.
-The name has no spaces and uses all lower case to support machine reading down the road.
-Sometimes this format of naming using dashes is referred to as a slug.
-{: .notice--success}

-3. Next change directories to be inside of the earth-analytics directory and create a directory within it called data
+*  Next change directories to be inside of the earth-analytics directory and create a directory within it called `data`

 ```bash
 $ cd earth-analytics